LifeLock Mobile Onboarding

 Purchase

-User Goals - Understand and select a plan
+User Goals - Understand plan benefits

 Current Problems